 - Click Save for the tag.

-- After some time, data will be collected and you will be able to see it under Menu > Analytics > Reports > Video analytics.
+- After data is collected, you’ll see it under Menu > Analytics > Reports > Video analytics.